pffy/hanyupinyintools/README.md

 ### `=HANYUPINYIN_TONEMARKS(text)`

 Converts Chinese characters to Hanyu Pinyin with backwards-compatible tone marks.
+The third tone is often represented by a [breve diacritic][wiki_breve].
+This diacritic looks like the bottom half of a circle.

 ```visualbasic
 // nĭ hăo